alexmilowski/service-proxy/README.md

 ## Running in a Docker Container

 There is a docker file for building an image for running the service.
-Just create your configuration file (e.g., "myservice.conf") and then build the image:
+The configuration is expected to be in the /conf directory and logs are recorded in the /logs directory.

+You can use the public image alexmilowski/service-proxy:2018-11-13 or build one yourself:

 ```
-docker build -t myservice --build-arg conf=myservice.conf .
+docker build -t service-proxy .
 ```

-The image uses a '/logs' directory for the service access and error logs.
-You'll want to map that to local filesystem.
-Otherwise, the image is easy to run:
+Adjust the configuration parameters in `conf/proxy.conf` and then run the container of choice:

 ```
+mkdir logs
-docker run -v `pwd`/logs:/logs -p :5000:5000 myservice
+docker run -v `pwd`/logs:/logs -v `pwd`/conf:/conf -p :5000:5000 service-proxy
 ```

 ## Notes

 Keep in mind that the service will respond to the host name you put into your configuration.
 If you specify "`localhost`", it will only respond properly locally.
 The service is based on Flask and you can read more about the configuration there as well.

 Similarly, `gunicorn` has many configuration properties.
 Any environment variable prefixed with `GUNICORN_` will be mapped in the `gunicorn.conf`.
 Specifically, you can control the number of workers with `GUNICORN_WORKERS`.